 Losing \$440 million is a bad day at the office by anyone's standards.
-Even more so when it happens in just 30 minutes due to a software error that wipes 75% off the value of one the biggest capital groups in the world.
+Even more so when it happens in just 30 British Airways also rev minutes due to a software error that wipes 75% off the value of one the biggest capital groups in the world. airport.
+Over the next 1 than £16 million.